 As stipulated within the Scheme's Constitution, each unit represents a right to an individual share in the Scheme and does not extend to a right to the underlying assets of the Scheme.
-There are no separate classes of unit classes of units and each unit has the same rights attaching to it as all other units in the Scheme.
+There are no separate classes of units and each unit has the same rights attaching to it as all other units of the Scheme.